Matt-deve/Clock_for_ChoiceScript/README.md

 `m` or `M` To denote months.

 For the above, a single letter will write the number, a double letter will write the number with leading zeroes if below 10.

+`hhh` or `HHH` will write the hour in a 12-hour clock format appending 'am' or 'pm' as appropriate.

+`hhhh` or `HHHH` will write the hour in a 12-hour clock format with leading zeroes, appending 'am' or 'pm' as appropriate.

 `ddd` or `DDD` will write the ordinal number i.e. `1st`, `2nd` `3rd` etc